changeset-io/docs.changeset.io/docs/get-started/create-a-workflow.md

 Custom attributes allow you to modify some attributes by applying filters or functions to lists.
 As a contrived example, you might want to make sure that no one changes more than 3 javascript files in a pull request.
 To create this rule, we can customize the `files` attribute and create a new attribute that represents the number of changed javascript files.
 This will require 3 modifiers:

+- Filter the list down to just javascript files
 - Filter the list down to only files that were changed
-- Filter the list down to just javascript files
 - Count the results in the list

-Click "Create Custom Attribute" to add a new custom attribute
+Start by visiting the "Custom Attributes" link in the repository overview sidebar and click "Create A Custom Attribute"

 ![custom attribute](/img/custom-attr.png)